On the rates of convergence for learning with convolutional neural networks: Conclusion

 \section{Conclusion}

-In this paper, we have studied the approximation and learning capacities of convolutional neural networks.
+In this paper, we have studied approximation and learning capacities of convolutional neural networks with one-side zero-padding and multiple channels.
 We have derived new approximation bounds for CNNs with norm constraint on the weights.
-To study the generalization performance of these networks, we also proved new bounds for their covering number.
+To study the generalization performance of learning algorithms induced by these networks, we also proved new bounds for their covering number.
 Based on these results, we established rates of convergence for CNNs in nonparametric regression and classification problems.
 Many of the obtained convergence rates are known to be minimax optimal.

 There is a restriction on the smoothness of the target functions in our results.
 We think this restriction is due to the proof techniques of our approximation bound (Theorem \ref{app bound}), rather than the architecture of CNNs.
-It may be possible to use the ideas of network constructions from related works, such as \citep{oono2019approximation}, to remove the restriction, which we leave as a future work.
+It may be possible to use the ideas of network constructions from related works, such as \cite{oono2019approximation,zhou2020theory}, to remove the restriction, which we leave as a future work.